nethesis/nethvoice-report/ui/src/doc-inline/en/dashboard_default_11_line_callsOnQueue.md

 The graph shows the number of calls waiting in the queues over selected time.

-If no queue has been selected, the graph will not show any data.
+If no queue has been selected, the graph will show no data.

 The chart can contain a maximum of 8 sections.
 Queues exceeding this number will appear in `Others` section.